adrianardnerg/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, clarity, and readability enhance not just collaboration but also future optimizations."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted effort.
 It's better to write clear and straightforward code initially, then optimize specific parts once you have identified performance bottlenecks through profiling.
 This approach ensures your software maintains its integrity and adaptability while achieving optimal efficiency where it truly counts.

+# 2024-01-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are the most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can better focus on the task at hand and avoid feeling overwhelmed.

+Next, use tools and resources to help manage your workflow.
+For example, using version control systems like Git can help keep your code organized and easy to track changes.
+Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
+These tools can also help team members collaborate and communicate more effectively.
+ - 来自Assistant AI